layilin/SP23-33852/_texts/full-text.md

 [^f42n2]: Refers to tobacco, which Walter Raleigh (1554-1618) was sometimes credited with introducing to England.
 Raleigh was an English courtier during Queen Elizabeth I's reign, as well as an explorer and author who obtained a patent for and helped to organize the expeditions to Roanoke in 1585 and 1587.
 He set out for South America in 1595, exploring the Orinoco River in present-day Venezuela, and again in 1617 to search for the famed city of El Dorado.
 He was executed for treason in 1618.
 He is the author of *Discoverie of the Large, Rich, and Bewtiful Empyre of Guiana* (1596).

-[^f42n3]: Commercial cotton (genus *Gossypium*) is produced from several different species, some of which are native to the Old World and others of which are native to the New World.

-[^f42n4]: A grove of cacao trees.
+[^f42n3]: A grove of cacao trees.
 The cacao tree (*Theobroma cacao*) is the source of chocolate, which is made from the seeds of the cacao tree.
 Cacao is native to Central and South America and was first cultivated by Amerindians thousands of years ago.
 Europeans first encountered cacao in Mexico, where the Aztecs placed a high value on it: cacao was prepared into chocolate drinks that were consumed by the Aztec elite, as well as during religious rituals, and cacao seeds were used as currency and tribute.
 Cacao was first brought to the Caribbean by Spaniards, who established plantations to supply Europe with chocolate.
 Although some Europeans initially found the taste of chocolate off-putting (the Aztecs did not add sugar to their chocolate), it was being consumed in Europe in significant quantities by the seventeenth century.

-[^f42n5]: The custard apple (*Annona reticulata*) is the fruit of a tree whose native range is Mexico to northeastern Venezuela.
+[^f42n4]: The custard apple (*Annona reticulata*) is the fruit of a tree whose native range is Mexico to northeastern Venezuela.
 The star apple (*Chrysophyllum cainito*) is the fruit of a tree native to the Greater Antilles (Higman 202).
 Sugar apple (*Annona squamosa*), also known as sweetsop, is the fruit of a tree native to lowland Central America.

-[^f42n6]: Bell-shaped.
+[^f42n5]: Bell-shaped.

-[^f42n7]: According to Gilmore, Matthias Martinius (1572-1630) authored the *Lexicon Philologicum* (1623).
+[^f42n6]: According to Gilmore, Matthias Martinius (1572-1630) authored the *Lexicon Philologicum* (1623).

 ---